© NeilsonJournals Publishing All Rights Reserved

 College of Business and Economics, Qatar University, Doha, Qatar

-Commission (SEC) regulations, including misleading clients and insufficient disclosures, have
+Securities and Exchange Commission (SEC) regulations, including misleading clients and insufficient disclosures,

-highlighted the urgent need to strictly comply with both Islamic ethical standards and regulatory
+have highlighted the urgent need to strictly comply with both Islamic ethical standards and regulatory requirements to

 Keywords: Islamic finance, AI ethics, Robo-Advisory, Wahed Investments, Shari'ah-compliant.